-Your sponsor will want to see that you’re respected where you are.
-Respect is a two-way street.
-Also make your respect for current colleagues, managers, customers and other contacts clear.
+Your sponsor will want to see that you are respectful at your workplace towards current colleagues, managers, customers, and other contacts.
 Respect for those with whom you work doesn’t mean that you aren’t ever going to move on.
 But, it does mean that you don’t gossip about people with whom you work or to whom you report, put them down, or otherwise show disrespect for them.

 The sponsor puts his or her credibility on the line, so make sure that you are honest with your sponsors and loyal to them.
 If you have any opportunities to help your sponsor’s success, take advantage of them.